Darshan01/my-malloc/README.txt

         this is due to the fact that once the free blocks are coalesced, it is impossible to tell what was previously inside those free blocks

 ---------------------------------------------WHAT I LEARNED---------------------------------------------
-We learned how to create multi-file projects in C
+I learned how to create multi-file projects in C
-We learned how to create files from scratch
+I learned how to create files from scratch
-We learned how to collaborate on a coding project
+I learned how to collaborate on a coding project
-We learned how to debug large projects
+I learned how to debug large projects